-Ah, Valentines Day, it’s one of the most commercially driven days ever, but how can you not love a holiday that celebrates love?
+Ah, Valentine’s Day.
+It’s one of the most commercially driven days (aside from Christmas) that we go crazy over.
+But how can you not love a holiday that celebrates love?
 Love is such a beautiful thing.
-Valentines Day allows me to show the ones that I love, how much I truly appreciate them and value them.
-If you’re anything like me, you want to do something special for your beau, but you don’t really want to break your pockets doing so, which is why this year, I decided to be creative with my valentines day ideas.
-I wanted to experiment with a DIY Valentines Day, that’s right, do it myself!
-I am sharing some of my ideas, because I am positive you will be inspired by these cost-effective alternatives to celebrating Valentines Day with that special someone.
-All of these ideas fall under $30, and if you aren’t sure which fits your budget, you can use these personal finance tools to determine what you can spend, worry-free!
+Valentine’s Day allows me to show the ones that I love, how much I truly appreciate them and value them.
+If you’re anything like me, you want to do something special for your beau, but you don’t really want to break your pockets, which is why this year, I decided to be creative with my Valentine’s day ideas.
+I wanted to experiment with a DIY Valentines Day; that’s right, do it myself!
+I am sharing some of my ideas because I am positive you will be inspired by these cost-effective alternatives to celebrating Valentine’s Day with that special someone.
+All of these ideas fall under $30, and if you aren’t sure which idea fits your budget, you can use these personal finance tools to determine what you can spend, worry-free!

-Just imagine a night in an oasis bungalow that you created for yourself, in the comfort of your very own living room.
+Just imagine a night in an oasis bungalow that you created for yourself in the comfort of your very own living room.
 You can decorate the tent with blankets and pillows and stream lights to add to the ambiance.
 If you don’t have a tent, create your own, surrounding your bed.
-Using sheets, curtains, and a few thumbtacks, enjoy a change to your normal bedroom routine while indulging in pillow talk and s’mores, which you can easily make on your stove or fireplace.
+Using sheets, curtains, and a few thumbtacks, enjoy a change to your normal bedroom routine while indulging in pillow talk and smores.

-Wine tasting can be pretty costly, so why not create your own.
-Head over to your local supermarket, my favorite is Trader Joes because their wine selection is delicious and very cheap.
+Wine tasting can be pretty costly, so why not create your own?
+Head over to your local supermarket, my favorite is Trader Joes because their wine selection is robust and very cheap.
 They also have a really great selection of cheese which you can pick up to add to the tasting menu.
-Pick up about 2-4 wine bottles from different parts of the world.
-When you get home, break out those wine glasses that you keep in the cupboard for “company” and treat yourself to a tasting that will blow your mind.
+Pick up about 2-4 wine bottles from different parts of the world and when you get home, break out those wine glasses that you keep in the cupboard for special days and treat yourself to a wine tasting that will blow your mind.
 Continue reading “D.I.Y Valentines Day Date Ideas”

-One Friday after work, I felt like PAINTING.
+One Friday after work, I felt like painting.
 If you remember it was on my summer bucket list to paint my version of contemporary art (which is one of my favorite categories of art).
-I went to an art store in Soho and spent over $70 on 5 canvases, 3-paint brushes, and 6-Acrylic Paints.
-Once home I sat on the floor and created for the rest of the weekend.
+I went to an art store in Soho and spent over $70 on five canvases, three paint brushes, and six acrylic paints.
+Once home, I sat on the floor and created for the rest of the weekend.

 I am going to start this post off with a tip.
 Google Docs is the best.
 I used google docs to plan out my party and create a contact list for attendees.